 Nobel Peace Prize: political tool

+However good the intentions of the Nobel Prize Committee may be, said Heje Ulstein, a Norwegian newspaper columnist, what the Committee does not realize is that China sees the decision to award the prize to Xiaobo as a Western attempt to influence their domestic policy.
+“In China, it is seen as a very Western-rooted prize,” she explained.
 “I think this may be perceived as a very arrogant message from the West,” Ulstein added.
 “If, for instance, this year’s prize worsens the situation in China, rather than make it better, and if Obama doesn’t live up to the big ideals that they have laid on his shoulders, then they are going to have a problem.”

+Brian Becker from the Anti-War Coalition says the Nobel award is purely political and China is right to be wary of the US.
 “The Nobel Peace Prize is a political prize,” Becker said.
 “There has been only one Chinese person in the history of this prize who has ever gotten this award, and it happens to be the man who is championing crusading against the existing government in China, and he is embraced by all the Western powers.
 That’s not an accident, that’s a political act.
 So the US is using human rights as a political football to demonize those who it wants to overthrow.”